hiw3-org/cairn/README.md

 ## Filecoin integration
 Cairn integrates Filecoin technology as a foundational layer to ensure decentralized, secure, and verifiable storage of scientific research data and metadata:

-- **Programmable Storage on Filecoin:**
+- **Smart Contracts on the Filecoin Network:**
-  Cairn deploys smart contracts on the **Filecoin Virtual Machine (FVM)**, utilizing its WASM-based, Ethereum-compatible environment to orchestrate decentralized storage deals and manage on-chain logic for research data and metadata.
+  Cairn’s smart contract is currently deployed on the Filecoin calibration testnet.

 - **Data Storage and Retrieval:**
-  All scientific research outputs—including datasets, machine learning models, benchmarks, and Proofs of Reproducibility (PoRs)—are stored on **IPFS**, with seamless integration to Filecoin’s decentralized storage network via onramps.
+  All scientific research outputs—including datasets, machine learning models, benchmarks, and Proofs of Reproducibility (PoRs)—are stored on **IPFS**.
 This ensures **data provenance, immutability, and long-term availability**.

-- **On-Chain Interaction with Filecoin Calibration Testnet:**
-  Our smart contracts interact directly with the Filecoin calibration testnet, demonstrating real on-chain programmable storage and retrieval workflows.

 - **Crypto-based Payments with USDFC Stablecoin:**
   Cairn uses the **USDFC stablecoin**, native to Filecoin’s ecosystem, to enable **stable, trustless, and efficient capital flows** between funders and researchers, supporting usage-based billing and retroactive funding models.